1. Who is the data controller and who can I contact?

-We do not engage in any profiling practices.
+We do not engage in any automated decision-making/profiling practices.

 Information about your right to object in accordance with Article 21 of the General Data Protection Regulation (GDPR)

-For reasons linked to your particular situation, you have the right to object to the processing of your personal data in the cases included in point (e) (processing in the public interest) and (f) (processing on the basis of a balance of interests) of Article 6(1) of GDPR; this also applies to profiling, within the meaning of Article 44 of GDPR, for the aforementioned cases.
+For reasons linked to your particular situation, you have the right to object to the processing of your personal data in the cases included in point (e) (processing in the public interest) and (f) (processing on the basis of a balance of interests) of Article 6(1) of GDPR; this also applies to profiling, within the meaning of point (4) of Article 4 of GDPR, for the aforementioned cases.

 If you object, we will stop processing your personal data unless we demonstrate compelling legitimate grounds for the processing which override the interests, rights and freedoms of the data subject or for the establishment, exercise or defence of legal claims.